juxor/afaq/markdown/secJ2.md

 259-283, **International Review of Social History**, No. 40, pp. 265-6]

 Anarchists also criticise elections for giving citizens the false impression that the government serves, or can serve, the people.
-As Martin remains us _"the founding of the modern state a few centuries ago was met with great
+As Martin reminds us _"the founding of the modern state a few centuries ago was met with great
 resistance: people would refuse to pay taxes, to be conscripted or to obey laws passed by national governments.
 The introduction of voting and the